o3de/o3de.org/content/docs/user-guide/assets/asset-processor/debugging.md

 1. In a terminal, navigate to `<build>/bin/<config>/`.

-1. Enter the following command to get a list of possible options.
+1. Enter the command below to get a list of possible options.

    ```cmd
    AssetBuilder.exe -help
    ```

-1. You can use the following debug options.
+1. You can use the debug options below.

-    * To debug a specified file, run the following command.
+    * To debug a specified file, run the command below.

         ```cmd
         AssetBuilder.exe -debug <path_to_scan_directory>\<source_asset.ext>
         ```

-    * To create a job without processing a specified file, run the following command.
+    * To create a job without processing a specified file, run the command below.

         ```cmd
         AssetBuilder.exe -debug_create "<path_to_scan_directory>\<source_asset.ext>" -module "<path_to_debug_build_directory>\Builders\ExampleBuilder.dll" -output "<path_to_log_directory>"
         ```

-    * To process without creating a job for a specified file, run the following command.
+    * To process without creating a job for a specified file, run the command below.

         ```cmd
         AssetBuilder.exe -debug_process "<path_to_scan_directory>\<source_asset.ext>"